queens.utils package#

 Returns:

-transformed_grad (np.array) – Inversely transformed gradient of then mean function
+Inversely transformed gradient of the mean function

 Conduct the inverse scaling of the variance gradient.